TritonDataCenter/triton/README.md

 (CoaL) build.
 This is a VMware virtual appliance providing a full SDC headnode for development and testing.

-Minimum requirements: practically speaking, a good CoaL experience requires a **Mac** with at least **16 GB** RAM and **SSD** drives.
-Currently, almost all team members using CoaL are on Macs with VMware Fusion 5 or 7.
-There are some users of Linux with VMware Workstation.
-Windows VMware Workstation should work, but has not recently been tested.
+The minimum requirements, practically speaking, for a good CoaL experience is a **Mac with at least 16 GB RAM and an SSD**.
+Currently, almost all team members using CoaL are on Macs with VMware Fusion.
+Vmware Workstation for Linux is used by few in the community.
+VMware Workstation for Windows should work, but has not recently been tested.

-See [CoaL Setup](./docs/developer-guide/coal-setup.md) for a thorough walkthrough including adding a virtualized compute nodes (CNs).
+See [CoaL Setup](./docs/developer-guide/coal-setup.md) for a thorough walkthrough including adding virtualized compute nodes (CNs).

 1. Start the download of the latest CoaL build.
 The tarball is approximately 2 GB.